jeffreylowzg/LLM_homework6/README.md

 **expected behavior:** Visualises the probabilities spread with histogram based on the given model_name.

 To test the performance of the model with a new threshold, the following command can be used.
+We provide the threshold values we used in our report.

 ```
 python src/few-shot-prompt.py --num_shots 2 \